simmac/minimal_adb_fastboot/README.md

-Quick ADB / Fastboot installer for OS X (minimal_adb_fastboot)
+Quick ADB / Fastboot installer for OS X and Linux (minimal_adb_fastboot)
 ====================

-Last updated: 13.03.2015 | adb version: 1.0.32
+Last updated: 14.03.2015 | adb version: 1.0.32
 ------------------------
 Installs the adb and fastboot binaries for OS X and Linux.